Sophie-Bell/Travel_Insurance_Analysis/README.md

 # Insurance-Claim-Prediction-and-Analysis
 ## Objective:
-The objective of this project is **to develop a predictive model that can accurately assess and predict whether an insurance claim should be issued to a policyholder or not.** This model aims to provide an automated and data-driven decision-making process for insurance companies, streamlining the claims processing workflow and ensuring fair and accurate claim approvals.
+The objective of this project is **to discover and visually represent trends related to travel insurance and to to conduct hypothesis testing to gain insights into specific relationships and patterns within the dataset.**

 ## Project Description :open_file_folder:
 In this project I will do the following: